Pyro-Warrior-1884/AI_Finance_Recommendation/README.md

     REACT_APP_FIREBASE_STORAGE_BUCKET=<your_storage_bucket>
     REACT_APP_FIREBASE_MESSAGING_SENDER_ID=<your_sender_id>
     REACT_APP_FIREBASE_APP_ID=<your_app_id>
-    2. Open your browser and navigate to `http://localhost:3000`.
+2. Run the Code Locally, Open your browser and navigate to `http://localhost:3000`.
 3. Input your financial details to receive personalized recommendations.
 4. Review the AI-generated insights displayed on the page.